INL/leenwoordenzoeker/README.md

 This material is licenced by Creative Commons License CC BY NC ND, cf https://creativecommons.org/licenses/by-nc-nd/2.0/ or licence.pdf in this repository

-Licence holders are Nicoline van der Sijs (data), and Kaspar van Beelen and Joey Stofberg (code).
+Licence holders are Nicoline van der Sijs (data), and Kaspar Beelen and Joey Stofberg (code).
 Please contact Nicoline van der Sijs for information or re-use: post@nicolinevdsijs.nl

 The data consist of the loanword collections compiled in the following publications:
 - Sijs, Nicoline van der (2005), Van Dale Groot Leenwoordenboek.
 De invloed van andere talen op het Nederlands, Utrecht/Antwerpen: Van Dale Lexicografie